 Wondering what to do with the kids over break?
 Look no further.
-Here’s a list of some cheap and free things that will be fun for kids.
-Included are special holiday activities to do the first few days of break, plus some activities that are always free or cheap.
+Here’s a list of some things that will be fun for kids.
+Many are free!

 Scroll down for a day-by-day list of free and cheap kid-friendly and family-friendly events.

 Make sure to subscribe to Triangle on the Cheap by email so you will learn about all the free and cheap events all year.
 Check out Groupons for kids’ activities in the Triangle, including museums, skating, trampoline parks and much, much more!